American Cancer Society Institutional Research Grants

 This is the 15th year of an American Cancer Society Institutional Research Grant (ACS IRG) that was awarded to the University of Maryland Marlene and Stewart Greenebaum Comprehensive Cancer Center (UMGCCC) to support promising new research by junior faculty members.

-The principal investigator of the IRG is Stuart S. Martin, Ph.D., Professor of Physiology, Marlene and Stewart Greenebaum Comprehensive Cancer Center, University of Maryland School of Medicine.
+The principal investigator of the IRG is Tonya Webb, PhD., Associate Professor of Microbiology and Immunology, Marlene and Stewart Greenbaum Comprehensive Cancer Center, University of Maryland School of Medicine.

 Only junior level faculty members are eligible for the ACS IRG.
 Junior investigators are faculty within 6 years of their first independent faculty appointment or equivalent (e.g., Instructor, Assistant Professor, and Research Assistant Professor).
 Investigators who have already received a peer-reviewed national research grant are not eligible to apply.
 NIH Career Development (K) awards do not count as peer-reviewed national research grants for this purpose.
 Investigators who received ACS-IRG funds in prior years cannot re-apply for additional ACS-IRG funding on a new project after their initial ACS-IRG funding has been awarded.
 However, investigators can re-apply for a second year of funding for the same project.

 Non-faculty (e.g., residents, fellows) are not eligible.